On-Demand PDH Classes

 End of Life Neutralizing Pillow Management

 How should battery spill containment pillows be managed at end of life?
 To prevent voiding the UL Listing on the entire spill control system, it is important to follow UL Guidelines.
-We can assist you in the decommission and disposal of your battery spill containment pillows in accordance with the law and system certification, and replace them with new and improved Dual Certified UL and FM Certified Product.
+We can assist you in the decommission and disposal of your battery spill containment pillows in accordance with the law and system certification, and replace them with new and improved Dual UL and FM Approved product.

 Learn the basics on how International Building Code replaces Uniform Building Code requirements for seismic racks, and how to create an SDS level in your area to properly choose a seismic rack.